publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch6/m__us_usc_t23_s602.md

             (A)  __In general__  __.—__

-            To be eligible for assistance under this chapter, a project shall satisfy applicable creditworthiness standards, which, at a minimum, shall include—
+            To be eligible for assistance under the TIFIA program, a project shall satisfy applicable creditworthiness standards, which, at a minimum, shall include—

                 (i) a rate covenant, if applicable;